jvolmer/graph/README.md

 ## Motivation

-Algorithms are often hard to understand and their implementation is most of the time even harder to comprehend.
-Performance plays a significant role when implementing algorithms, which often results in adding additional tweaks to the implementation, making it even harder to read and obsuring the main algorithm idea.
-But although an algorithm is complicated does not mean the code has to be unreadable.
-Code can abstract away details, show the main idea of an algorithm first and hide the details in abstractions.
-I wanted to learn some graph algorithms and implement them in a way that I can still understand them in some months / years and hopefully these implementations can help others as well.
-The implementations are therefore not focused on the best performance but on readability.
+Algorithms and their implementation can often be hard to comprehend.
+But although an algorithm is complicated does not mean the code has to be unreadable: Abstractions help us to focus on the main ideas and to hide details.
+I wanted to learn some graph algorithms and implemented them in such a way that I can (hopefully) still understand them in some months / years.
+The implementations focus on readability and the core algorithm ideas rather than performance.
 I also tried to create an easy user interface.
 There will probably be more algorithms to come.

 ## Overview